Tufts-University/ContainerWorkshop2024Spring/docs/index.rst

 Topics will include:

-- What are containers and why should we use them?
+- What are containers and why should we use them
 - Singularity/Apptainer basics
-- Advanced topics including MPI and GPU enabled containers.
+- Advanced topics including MPI and GPU enabled containers
-- Integration with Biocontainers and NGC containers with the module system
+- Wrapping containers into environment modules

 This is the user guide for running  bioinformatics analysis on `Tufts High Performance Computing clusters <https://it.tufts.edu/high-performance-computing/hpc-welcome-page/>`_.